Haemodialysis fistula

 For regular dialysis sessions, two needles are inserted into the fistula – because it is a larger, strong blood vessel, it is easier to access and remove blood.
 A special gel or cream can be put on your child’s skin to help your child stop feeling any pain when the needles are put in.

-For many children, a fistula is currently the best option for access to the blood when haemodialysis is needed over a long time.
+For many children, a fistula is the best option for access to the blood when haemodialysis is needed over a long time because there is much less risk of infection or blockage.
+Occasionally, a fistula fails to develop, or there is bleeding or other complications, and some children need to come back for a new procedure.

 • A fistula is much less likely to become infected than a ‘line’.
 This is important because an infection can damage the lining of a blood vessel.